 In my power, this is impossible!
 Thankfully, Holy Spirit enables me to respond peacefully as I stay close and seek wisdom.

 Do all you can to live in peace with everyone.
 Romans 12:18

-Notice, God says do all we can; we’re not solely responsible for keeping peace, but offering it!
-Whether others embraces it is out of our control.
+Notice, God says do all we can; we’re not solely responsible for keeping peace but offering it!
+Whether others embrace it is out of our control.

 3. Gentle – epieikēs means appropriate, mild, moderation, patient.

 We’re a society of instant everything.
 From oatmeal to entertainment, gratification is at our fingertips 24/7.
 No wonder our culture is witnessing patience’s demise.
 So, I ask myself, am I connecting with others patiently, appropriately?

 Always be humble and gentle.
 Be patient with each other, making allowance for each other’s faults because of your love.
 Ephesians 4:2

 When tempted to lash out in hurt or anger, I remind myself—

 Every time you take a dig, you lose ground.
 Gregg Matte

 4. Willing to yield to others– eupeithēs means reasonable, easy to be intreated, obeying.